-EXAMPLE: Patient on a ventilator in the SICU who has had stable oxygenation for 3 days is transferred to the MICU, still on the ventilator.
-On the evening of transfer, after the patient has arrived in the MICU, the patient begins to experience respiratory decompensation, requiring an increase of 0.30 (30 points) in FiO2 that persists during the following two calendar days.
-VAC criteria are met on calendar day 3 in the MICU.
-Because the date of event occurred the day after transfer to the MICU, the VAC event is attributed to the SICU.
+EXAMPLE: Patient on a ventilator in the SICU who has had improving oxygenation for 3 days is transferred to the MICU, still on the ventilator.
+On the day of transfer, after the patient has arrived in the MICU, the patient experiences an acute decompensation, requiring an increase of 0.30 (30 points) in FiO2 that persists during the following calendar day.
+VAC criteria are met on calendar day 2 in the MICU.
+Because the onset of worsening oxygenation occurred on the day of transfer to the MICU, the VAC event is attributed to the SICU.